PIAAC (Programme for the International Assessment of Adult Competencies) Data Services

 New Zealand is participating in Cycle 2 of the OECD's Survey of Adult Skills.
 This is part of the OECD's Programme for the International Assessment of Adult Competencies (PIAAC).

-Through interviews with a representative sample of respondents aged 16-65 in each participating country, it will assess literacy, numeracy and problem solving skills.
+Through interviews with a representative sample of respondents aged 16-65 in each participating country, it assesses literacy, numeracy and problem solving skills.
 It continues the measures of Cycle 1, which built on previous international surveys of adult skills, allowing literacy levels to be compared over 25 years for some countries.

-The OECD has contracted the United States based organisation Educational Testing Service (ETS) to lead a Consortium of agencies to manage the implementation of Cycle 2 of the Survey of Adult Skills.
+The OECD contracted the United States based organisation Educational Testing Service (ETS) to lead a Consortium of agencies to manage the implementation of Cycle 2 of the Survey of Adult Skills.
 ETS and the Consortium members work with participating countries to ensure the Survey data is comparable across countries, and that all aspects of its implementation are of high quality.

 What is the Survey of Adult Skills?

 The Survey of Adult Skills: